Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Minimum speed limit’ sign

-If you see a white number on a blue circle, you’ve just come across a minimum speed limit sign.
+If you see a white number on a blue circle road side in Spain then it will indicate the minimum speed limit for the road you are driving on.
 If your car isn’t capable of driving at the speed indicated on a given road, you’ll need to find another route.

 ‘Recommended speed applies’ and ‘recommended speed ends’ sign

-Keep an eye out for a blue square with a number in the middle.
-The unusual road sign displays a maximum recommended, or maximum safe speed, to travel on a stretch of road.
+A blue square with a number in the middle displays a maximum recommended, or maximum safe speed, to travel on a stretch of road in Spain.

 ‘Give way’ sign